dotnet/runtime/src/libraries/System.Text.Json/docs/ThreatModel.md

 - Various UTF-8 and UTF-16 encode and decode APIs in `System.Text.Encoding`, as well as APIs in `System.Text.Web.Encodings` are used extensively to handle transcoding and JSON escaping logic.
 These APIs are safe for untrusted input.
 No JSON values are passed to other APIs as input (for example obtaining a `System.Type` instance from the string).
 No other transformations are applied on the input or output payloads of the serializer.

 - When deserializing, `JsonSerializer` creates a `JsonElement` for JSON that is applied to a member type of `System.Object`.
-This has potential usability and performance issues in cases such as when a non-generic IList property will create a JsonElement for each member even if the JSON array only contains primitive values such a `string`s or `bool`s.
+This has potential usability and performance issues in cases such as when a non-generic `IList` property will create a `JsonElement` for each member even if the JSON array only contains primitive values such a `string`s or `bool`s.
 This is the default behavior since there is no universal, consistent algorithm to map arbitrary JSON data to primitives like `string`, `double` etc. Treating the data as a property bag with `JsonElement` works for all cases and is consistent since it is based upon the CLR type and not the JSON contents.
 An alternative implementation which creates boxed primitives rather than `JsonElement`s is ambiguous, such as sometimes treating a JSON string as a `DateTime` (detected by parsing), or by creating a `double` for a JSON number if a decimal point is present (which can cause accuracy issues if `decimal` is expected) or creating a `long` for a JSON number if there is no decimal point (which can cause range issues if a `ulong` or `BigInteger` is expected).
 Thus the default is consistent and safe instead of convenient.
 It is possible, however, to change the `System.Object` behavior by using a custom converter.

  - When writing, `JsonSerializer` and `Utf8JsonWriter` escape all non-ASCII characters by default to provide defense-in-depth protections against cross-site scripting (XSS) or information-disclosure attacks.
 HTML-sensitive characters, such as `<`, `>`, `&`, and `'` are escaped as well.
 We provide an option to override the default behavior by specifying a custom `System.Text.Encodings.Web.JavaScriptEncoder`.

      `JavaScriptEncoder.UnsafeRelaxedJsonEscaping`, a built-in, more permissive encoder is provided.
 It doesn't escape HTML-sensitive characters or offer additional defense-in-depth protections against XSS or information-disclosure attacks.
 It should only be used when it is known that the client will be interpreting the resulting payload as UTF-8 encoded JSON.
 Never allow the output of `UnsafeRelaxedJsonEscaping` to be emitted into an HTML page or a `<script>` element.

 - When deserializing, properties are processed in the order specified by the input payload.
 When serializing, properties are written according to the non-deterministic order returned when fetching the properties of a POCO with reflection.
-Do not rely on a specific property ordering of JSON when deserialzing, or on a specific order when serializing.
+Do not rely on a specific property ordering of JSON when deserializing, or on a specific order when serializing.
 If a feature to specify serialization order is implemented in the serializer, assumptions based on ordering may then be utilized safely.